gmorse81/boondoggle/README.md

 ## How do you use it?

+`boondoggle --version` will now output the version number.

 After creating your boondoggle.yml and placing it into the git repo which contains your helm umbrella, run the `boondoggle up` command with any flags you need to specify environemt and state.

 here's the output from boondoggle up --help